The 2026 Apprenticeship and Intership Applications will open on November 10, 2025.

 - 2 contrasting monologues, one of which must be from Shakespeare’s canon, plus 16-32 bars of a song (if you play an instrument, you may include this as well); OR

+- 1 Shakespeare monologue, plus 16-32 bars of a song (if you play an instrument, you may include this as well).
 Please upload audition reels to Vimeo or YouTube as a single video.
 Please send video submissions to apprentice@santacruzshakespeare.org.
 Apprentices must audition via video submission.
 Do not attend the in-person audition call unless you are auditioning for professional work (not the Apprenticeship program).

-Please note that, while we accept submissions year-round, we will not review them until February 2025.
-We will contact select applicants for interviews and make final decisions by April 2025.
+Please note that, while we accept submissions year-round, we will not review them until February 2026.
+We will contact select applicants for interviews and make final decisions by April 2026.

 The Tommy Gomez Fund